michelleconville/under-the-sea/README.md

     *   Send email button
     *   Paly Again! button

 *   This will allow the user to provide feedback if they have any questions or suggestions.
-The play again button will allow the user be brought back to the gameS
+The play again button will allow the user to be re-directed back to the landing page
 *   User stories covered: 6

 ![form](assets/images/readme-images/contact-form.JPG)

 #### Thank-you message
-*   On successful submission of the contact form, the user will be navigated to thank-you page displaying a thank you message.
+*   On successful submission of the contact form, the user will be navigated to a thank you message.
 *   This will allow the user to know their message has been received.
+The return to game button will allow the user to be re-directed back to the landing page

 ![thank-you](assets/images/readme-images/thankyou-message.JPG)